-Always keep the overdrive switch turned on for better fuel economy and quieter driving.
-If you have turned off the overdrive switch, be sure to turn the overdrive switch on again.
-If the engine coolant temperature is low, the transmission will not shift into the overdrive gear even with the overdrive switch on.
+Always turn the overdrive on for better fuel economy and quieter driving.
+If the engine coolant temperature is low, the transmission will not shift into the overdrive gear even with the overdrive on.

 Never put your foot on the accelerator pedal while shifting.